daseanbennett3/SALES/STEP-BY-STEP CODE.md

 Hide the title of the KPI Legend to show the Text Adjust the border colors and padding (8 everywhere except for the top)

+--DYNAMIC FILTERS
+Go to KPI Sales sheet, select Category, right-click and select "Show Filter" (Do the same for Subcategory, Region, State, and City)
+Click each filter in the Filters tab -- right click -- Apply to Worksheets -- All Using This Datasource Go back to Sales Dashboard